A complete derived invariant and silting theory for graded gentle algebras: Introduction

-As a consequence, we show that the geometric invariants of the surface models of graded gentle algebras considered in \cite{LP20} are a complete derived invariant.
-More precisely, we have the following result, where we refer to Subsection \ref{subsection:combinatorialinvariants} for more details and definitions. \begin{Cor}[Corollary \ref{Cor:complete}] Let $A$ and $B$ be two homologically smooth and proper graded gentle algebras with associated surfaces models $(S_{A}, M_{A}, \zD_{A}, \eta_{A})$ and $(S_{B}, M_{B}, \zD_{B}, \eta_{B})$, respectively.
-Then $A$ and $B$ are derived equivalent if and only if $S_A$ and $S_B$ have the same number $b$ of boundary components and there exists a numbering of these boundary components such that for each $i=1,\dots, b$, one has
+Combining Theorem~\ref{Thm:derivedeqA} and \cite[Corollary 1.10]{LP20}, we show that the geometric invariants of the surface models of graded gentle algebras considered in \cite{LP20} form a complete derived invariant.
+More precisely, we have the following result, where we refer to Subsection \ref{subsection:combinatorialinvariants} for more details and definitions. \begin{Cor}[Corollary \ref{Cor:complete}] Let $A$ and $B$ be two homologically smooth graded gentle algebras with associated surface models $(S_{A}, M_{A},\eta_{A}, \zD_{A})$ and $(S_{B}, M_{B}, \eta_{B}, \zD_{B})$, respectively.
+Then $A$ and $B$ are derived equivalent if and only if $S_A$ and $S_B$ have the same number $b$ of boundary components and there exists a numbering of these boundary components such that for each $0\leq i < b$, one has